SCIENCES record and interpret reality.

 FAST joined the School Social Work staff to provide omega-3 foods to the new “Sardine Club“.
 FAST also joined with Starting Points to extend the seafood distribution to the Backpack Program for a broader involvement of Morgan County children and their families.
 The community volunteers learned about the health consequences of Omega 3-6 Balance Scores.
 The Balance Scores for 5,100 food items can be used on free “apps” to help prepare daily menu plans with predictable outcomes of personal health risk assessment values.

 A three-dimensional display of Morgan County hydrogeology was shown at many County Fairs.
 FAST awarded travel grants for students to attend an educational camp on the Chesapeake Bay.
 Travel Grants were awarded to Paw Paw Schools for a trip to the Kennedy Space Center at Cape Canaveral and to the Museum of the Berkeley Springs for transporting students to the museum from schools.
 FAST gave an award to BSHS to create a chapter of the National Honor Society.
 FAST continues to partner with other donors on seafood distribution in the Morgan County Backpack Program for a broader inclusion of protein and omega-3 nutrients for Morgan County children and their families.
 A school project on School Wellness is described in a 4:27min video.
-The efaeducation.org website describes much of the science on how to NIX the 6 & EAT the 3.
-It has free apps that give Omega 3-6 Balance Scores for 5,100 food items that can be used on mobile devices.
+The efaeducation.org website describes much of the science on how to NIX the 6 & EAT the 3 and how to use Omega 3-6 Balance Scores for 5,100 food items that can be accessed directly by mobile devices.